Campus Improvement Plan

 Evaluation Data Sources: Year-To-Date (YTD) Budget Reports (monthly, quarterly, annually)

-Strategy 1: Conduct frequent budget meetings with Administrative Assistant to review and manage accounts within the Bunker Hill school budget.
+Strategy 1: Conduct frequent budget meetings with Administrative Assistant to review and manage budgets.

-Staff Responsible for Monitoring: Principal, Admin.
-Assistant
+Staff Responsible for Monitoring: Principal Administrative Assistant

 Campus Funding Summary